 Tell us a little bit about sologamy

 In a nutshell, sologamy is the act of marrying yourself.
-It’s not legally recognised but you can have a cultural ceremony during which you make vows of commitment to love and respect yourself until death do you part.
+It’s not legally recognized but you can have a cultural ceremony during which you make vows of commitment to love and respect yourself until death do you part.
 You can tailor the size and format of the ceremony to suit you.
 I chose a big public affair, with all the traditional elements of a wedding including a wedding dress, ring, celebrant and first dance.
 But other people may prefer to perform a small ritual as a private event.
 Sologamy has happened all over the world, and each individual has their own unique reasons for saying “I do” to themselves.

 As I see it, the Western world doesn’t have much spiritualism, which is a shame because ritual is fundamental to human growth, identity and development.
 Other cultures have coming-of-age ceremonies which act as a gateway to adulthood and independence.
 In Britain and the States, many people are choosing to marry later in life or not to marry at all, which means they have nothing to mark their personal milestones.
-A self-wedding offers an opportunity to officially recognise a feeling of personal growth.
+A self-wedding offers an opportunity to officially recognize a feeling of personal growth.

 Why did you choose to marry yourself?